-NetPresence maintains alliances with two firms who specialize in commercial Web hosting.
+NetPresence maintains alliances with hosting firms who specialize in commercial Web hosting.
 We let those who specialize in server administration, network security and system management do their thing.
 We do ours.
 As long as both parties perform, the partnership is happy.

 In a typical arrangement with one of our clients, one thing NetPresence does in the consulting process is to recommend an Internet and Web hosting package that best matches the mission, needs and aspirations of the client – you.
-In a small minority of cases, that’s all the client needs.
+In a small number of cases, that’s all the client needs.

-In most instances, however, the next steps include such things as securing a domain name, contracting for server space in a commercial Web farm, setting up the server, installing appropriate Web applications (such as shopping carts, calendars, bulletin boards, or even blogging software) filing appropriate Internet Domain Name System (DNS) changes, establishing suitable e-mail services and developing a directory structure on the new client server that reflects the organization of messages and information the client intends to serve on the Web.
+In most instances, however, the next steps include such things as securing a domain name, contracting for server space in a commercial Web farm, setting up the server, installing appropriate Web applications (such as shopping carts, calendars, bulletin boards, or blogging software) filing appropriate Internet Domain Name System (DNS) changes, establishing suitable e-mail services and developing a directory structure on the new client server that reflects the organization of messages and information the client intends to serve on the Web.

 This process – server selection and setup – is the early middle part of deploying a mission-centered Web presence.
 It happens only after a great deal of careful thought and planning has produced a comprehensive Web presence strategy for the client organization.